CSLearningLab/CSLearningLab.github.io/README.md

 **Make sure to check in [here](http://bit.ly/ll-checkin), so that we can better track our progress!**

 ## Hours
-The Learning Lab is open from 5-7 Tuesday through Thursday in FB007.
-Check out the schedule below for when your TAs will be available for help!
 <div class="datatable-begin"></div>

 |      | Tuesday  | Wednesday | Thursday  |